zilongzheng/zilongzheng.github.io/_publications/chinesedict.md

     Shuo&#772; We&#769;n Jie&#780; Zi&#768;: Rethinking Dictionaries and Glyphs for Chinese Language Pre-training
 author: Wang, Yuxuan and Wang, Jianghui and Zhao, Dongyan and Zheng, Zilong
 abbr: ACL'23
-booktitle: Findings of the 61st Annual Meeting of the Association for Computational Linguistics (ACL-Findings)
+# booktitle: Findings of the 61st Annual Meeting of the Association for Computational Linguistics (ACL-Findings)
+booktitle: ACL-Findings
 correspondence: Zhao, Dongyan and Zheng, Zilong
 year: 2023
 arxiv: 2305.18760